-Taverner Graham's Reasonable Elocution,
+Taverner Graham's Reasonable Elocution.

-Based upon the belief that true Elocution is the right interpretation of Thought, and guiding the student to an intelligent appreciation, instead of a merely mechanical knowledge, of its rules.
+Based upon the belief that true elocution is the right interpretation of thought, and guiding the student to an intelligent appreciation, instead of a merely mechanical knowledge, of its rules.

-Zachos' Analytic Elocution.
+Zachos's Analytic Elocution.

-All departments of elocution-such as the analysis of the voice and the sentence, phonology, rhythm, expression, gesture, etc.-are here arranged for instruction in classes, illustrated by copious examples.
+All departments of elocution - such as the analysis of the voice and the sentence, phonology, rhythm, expression, gesture, &c. - are here arranged for instruction in classes, illustrated by copious examples.